arnaudbergeron/text2vid/README.md

 This project was meant to explore the feasability of such a tool.
 It is not meant to be a production ready tool.
+More work could've been put into making the videos feel more natural but I decided to move on to different projects.

 TTS model used: https://github.com/neonbjb/tortoise-tts 3d facial animation model used: https://github.com/Doubiiu/CodeTalker